rust-trust/event-listener-substrate/readme.md

 1. Clone this repository.
 2. Make sure your Substrate node and MongoDB is running.
 Update the `.env` file with the server and ports, if needed.
-3. Set event section filters (comma separated list of module names, no spaces) in the `.env` file to filter events,
+3. Set event section filters (comma separated list of module names, no spaces) in the `.env` file to process filtered events.

+For example, to select all events,

 ```
 SUBSTRATE_EVENT_SECTIONS=all
 ```

+and to select events only from `balances`,`assets`,`token` modules,

 ```
 SUBSTRATE_EVENT_SECTIONS=balances,assets,token
 ```